 I drink a ton of coffee in my french press.
 I wrote a post about how to make coffee using the french press.
 I’m so passionate about it!
 Here’s Why!!
 The french press makes amazing coffee, and you don’t need electricity the make the coffee!
 You can use a grill burner, or make a fire and boil some water.
 It’s a great thing to have during a disaster!

 - Keep slugs away from certain areas by spreading a barrier or line of grounds.
-Consequently, they don’t like the acidity of coffee and they will stay away.
+They don’t like the acidity of coffee and they will stay away.

 - Carrots and radish – Mix coffee grounds and the seeds together when planting.
 This can increase harvest, and help keep pests away.